kartik-v/bootstrap-fileinput/README.md

 - `{class}`: the CSS class as set in the `mainClass`, `captionClass` or `previewClass` properties.

+Similarly, the `progress` layout template can understand the following special tags which will be replaced:

+- `{class}`: the CSS class as set in the `progressClass` or `progressCompleteClass` properties.

 The `layoutTemplates` if not set will default to:

 ```js